Mobile Alert Review Summary

 Medical Guardian is a leading provider of medical alert systems based in Philadelphia, PA.
 They are a reputable company that strives to offer good equipment choices, fair terms and responsive friendly service to their customers.
 Besides standard home medical alert systems, they are industry leaders in bringing new systems based on the latest technologies to consumers.

 Medical Guardian’s first Mobile GPS Alert system was the Mobile Guardian, introduced in late 2013.
-This was followed by Premium Guardian in 2015.
-Both of these mobile alert systems are discussed and compared in depth in this review.
+This was followed by Premium Guardian in 2015, which has since been superseded by the Active Guardian device in late 2017.
+Both types of mobile alert systems are discussed and compared in depth in this review.
 To learn more about Medical Guardian, we have a full Medical Guardian review here on this site, where there is more information regarding the company’s entire product line.
 We also have a separate Premium Guardian review that goes into a greater analysis of the system’s pros and cons.

 For additional choices, you can compare Medical Guardian’s Mobile Alert system with other mobile systems in the Medical Alert Systems With GPS Reviews section.